FamiliarBreakfast/ProjectMinkowski/README.md

 ### Effects of Special Relativity

 - Time Dilation, an effect where observers at different velocities experience time slower, relative to eachother, naturally arises from the Minkowski space implmentation.
 However, due to the architechture, adding a ship clock to show effects like the Twin Paradox is not currently planned.
-- Lorentz Contraction, an effect where objects appear contraction along their axis of motion, is implemented manually for objects.
-As Tessel Rotation has no analog in 2+1D, it is considered out of scope.
+- Lorentz Contraction/Terrel-Penrose Effect, where objects appear to contract and rotate in order to preserve causal interactions under time dilation.
 - Doppler Effect, an effect where colors shift redder or bluer depending on velocity difference, is not currently implemented properly.
 As this is a purely visual effect, I am considering SR feature complete.
 ### General Relativity (In Progress)